Dando18/Dando18.github.io/_posts/2020-04-02-roofline-model.md

 1. No matter how fast your processing unit is, whether CPU or GPU, if your algorithm is waiting on data to load all the time, then your performance will be limited by memory speed and not the processor speed.

-2. On the other end if your algorithm does not use that many load/stores, i.e. it is memory efficient, you still cannot achieve better performance than the processor is capable no matter how high the AI.
+2. On the other end if your algorithm does not use that many load/stores, i.e. it is memory efficient, you still cannot achieve better performance than the processor is capable no matter how high the arithmetic intensity.